Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 What type of anaesthesia is used in blepharoplasty?

 I perform blepharoplasty preferably under general anaesthesia.
-Although many surgeons perform it with local anaesthesia and sedation, I believe that general anaesthesia offers important advantages: you will not feel anything at all, you will not have unpleasant memories of the procedure, and I can work with total tranquillity and precision, especially when associating fat grafting or brow lifting.
+Although many surgeons perform it with local anaesthesia and sedation, I believe that general anaesthesia offers important advantages: you will not feel anything at all, you will not have unpleasant memories of the procedure, and I can work with total tranquillity and precision, especially when combining fat grafting or brow lifting.

 Do you want to rejuvenate your gaze?